Dormers Wells High School has a thriving music department where students are given ownership of their own musical journeys.

 Music is taught in the classroom during timetabled lesson and students are encouraged to be a part of our extra-curricular activities both as participants and as student leaders.

-The key skills of performing, composing and listening are developed from the very start of Key Stage 3 with students in Year 9 branching out and developing their skills as part of the Arts Award or BTEC Music.
-BTEC Music is also offered in Year 10/11.
+The key skills of performing, composing and listening are developed from the very start of Key Stage 3 with students in Year 9 branching out and further developing their skills in preparation to study BTEC Music in Year 10 & 11.
+BTEC Level 1/Level 2 Tech Award in Music Practice is also offered in Year 10/11.

 Students have a multitude of performance opportunities throughout the year ranging from informal lunchtime concerts, our bi-weekly music assemblies at a local primary school and formal concerts for invited guests.

 At key stage 3, the music curriculum gives all students an opportunity to develop their music skills and knowledge so that they can progress to BTEC Music at the end of Year.

 “I would teach children Music, Physics, and Philosophy; but most importantly Music, for the patterns in Music

 and all the Arts are the keys to learning”

 At key stage 3, the music curriculum gives all students an opportunity to develop their music skills and knowledge so that they can progress to the Silver Arts Award or BTEC Music at the end of Year 8.